qmonnet/whirl-offload/_posts/2016-09-01-dive-into-bpf.md

 interesting technical articles about BPF.
 Some of them contain a bit of marketing talks.

+As of early 2019, there are more and more presentations being done around multiple aspects of BPF.
+One nice example is
+[the BPF track](http://vger.kernel.org/lpc-bpf.html) that was held in parallel to the Linux Plumbers Conference in late 2018 (and should be held again on coming years), where lots of topics related to eBPF development or use cases were presented.

 **Kernel tracing**: summing up all existing methods, including BPF:

 * [_Meet-cute between eBPF and Kerne Tracing_](http://www.slideshare.net/vh21/meet-cutebetweenebpfandtracing)